cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 The specific way to adapt these modules will be deeply analyzed and decided at implementation time of this ADR.

 *Note*: All cryptographic tools (hashers, verifiers, signers, etc.) will continue to be available as standalone packages that can be imported and utilized directly without the need for a `CryptoProvider` instance.
-However, the `CryptoProvider` is the recommended method for using these tools as it offers a more secure way to handle sensitive data, enhanced modularity, and the ability to store configurations and metadata within the CryptoProvider definition.
+However, the `CryptoProvider` is the recommended method for using these tools as it offers a more secure way to handle sensitive data, enhanced modularity, and the ability to store configurations and metadata within the `CryptoProvider` definition.

 ### Backwards Compatibility

 The proposed migration path is similar to what the cosmos-sdk has done in the past.
 To ensure a smooth transition, the following steps will be taken:

-* Create a new package `cryptoV2` and implement this ADR.
+* Develop all new code in [cosmos/crypto](https://github.com/cosmos/crypto) repo.
 Create unit tests, documentation and examples.
 * Deprecate the old crypto package.
 The old crypto package will still be usable, but it will be marked as deprecated and users can opt to use the new package.
-* Migrate the codebase to use the new `CryptoV2` package and remove the old crypto package.
+* Migrate the codebase to use the new cosmos/crypto package and remove the old crypto one.

 _A more detailed migration path is provided in the corresponding document._